thshao2/Travelog/backend/user_service/README.md

     "message": "User not found"
   }
   ```
-- **500 Internal Server Error:** An error occurred while retrieving the username.
+- **500 Internal Server Error:** An error occurred while retrieving the username
   ```json
   {
     "message": "An error occurred while retrieving the username"